SCAND 100 A Wi 26: Introduction To Scandinavian Culture

 • Be able to identify the five Nordic and three Baltic countries and discuss with reference to literature, cinema, and scholarship selected key issues in their historical and contemporary culture;

-• Be able to raise informed, critical questions with reference to examples of salient issues in contemporary and historical Nordic and Baltic culture.
+• Be able to raise informed, critical questions about contemporary and historical Nordic and Baltic culture.

 Assignments

 Participation: You should come to class with the assigned reading completed.
 I strongly encourage you to take notes on the readings, which you can draw upon while discussing the assigned texts in small groups and with the whole class.
-Active participants and leaders in discussion will earn high grades for participation, but my experience is that students come to the class from many perspectives and participate in various, valuable ways.
+Active participants and leaders in discussion will earn high grades for participation.
+But my experience is that students come to the class from many perspectives and participate in various, valuable ways.
 I take the variety of participation seriously and include it in evaluating your participation.
 That is why I ask for your self-evaluation as an important data point in determining your final participation grade.
-If you prefer to shop on Amazon during class in a location where others can't see your screen, please note, I will notice and take it into consideration in your participation grade.
-30 points.
+If you prefer to shop on Amazon during class, check your Instagram, or keep your airpods in and listen to your favorite podcast, don't bother.
+It's an insult to your peers and to me.
+Please do those things somewhere besides class.
+I will notice, make a note of it, and take it into consideration in assessing your participation grade.
+(15% of final grade)

-Quizzes: There are five quizzes for the course -- three multiple-choice and two short-answer quizzes.
+Quizzes: There are four quizzes for the course -- two multiple-choice and two short-answer quizzes.
 The multiple-choice quizzes will ask factual and interpretive questions about the readings and our in-class discussions.
 The short-answer quizzes will ask you to respond to five short-answer interpretive questions.
 Each quiz is worth ten points.
 The quizzes are online, time limited, and open book.
-50 points.
+Lowest score of four is dropped.
+This also allows you to miss one quiz.
+No make-ups for any reason.
+(20% of final grade)

 Final Exam: The final exam is scheduled by the UW for Thurs., December 12th, 4:30-6:20PM.
-It will include 20 multiple-choice questions, 10 short-answer questions (2 pts. each), and and one essay question (you'll select one question from a menu of three possible questions).
-The essay question will be worth 40 points.
-The final is worth 100 points.
+It will include 20 multiple-choice questions (1 pt. each), 10 short-answer questions (2 pts. each), and and one essay question (30 pts) -- you'll be allowed to select one question from a menu of three possible questions.
+The essay question will be similar to the in-class writing assignments.
+(30 points).
+The final is worth 70 points.
 You must be present for the final exam.
+No notes, no devices.
+(35% of final grade)

 Grade Scheme